FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

  * If multiple buffs are within range and one of them runs out the game will switch to the next best buff to apply automatically.
  * Neither of these bonuses effect anything other than morale.
  * Both effects have a range of 75 using the internal engine distance this should be assumed to be similar to meters inside the game world.

- * If you have more chanting effecting a unit than the enemy then you get a +2 to hit and vice versa.
+ * If a unit has more friendly chanting units influencing it than enemy chanting units, it gains a +2 to hit
- * If the enemy has more screeching effects on a unit then you then you get a -2 to hit and vice versa.
+ * If a unit has more enemy screeching units influencing it than friendly screeching units, it gains a -2 to hit

  For example:

  * If your unit is chanting and they are within range of an enemy unit screeching your units overall buff is +1 (+6-5) and theirs will be -2 (+3-5).
  * Having two monk units on the same side chanting next to each other will give surrounding units a single buff from chanting but they will also additionally buff each others stats.
 This means although the bonus doesn't stack you can use multiple units to ensure even the unit chanting has an active buff to morale.
+ * If a unit is within range of 3 friendly screeching units, and 2 enemy screeching units, it's chance to hit will not suffer the -2 debuff due to having more friendly screeching units than enemies

  ### Warcry and Berserk Bonuses

  Warcry and Berserk bonuses don't have any bonuses to nearby units and only impact their own stats.
 Both of these features impact the default recovery time for a unit.

   * The recovery time is stored in the EDU in the `stat_pri` and `stat_sec` values.
 They are the second to last numbers on those lines.
-  * This stat is randomised by +5/-5
-  * This number represents the number of AI "ticks" before the action will trigger again.
+  * This represents the number of deciseconds (10ths of a second) that units will take, on average, between attacks.
-  * Warcry lasts for 40 seconds
-  * The WarCry effect charges up while the unit is taunting, the longer they taunt before an attack the shorter the time between attacks once they engage.
-  * The longer you let them taunt before ordering them to do anything else, the higher their warcry meter ticks up
-  * After 2.8 seconds the attack rate bonus becomes active, after 7 seconds you hit the maxmium attack rate increase you can get from the ability (100%), after 40 seconds all the effects of the ability wear off instantly.
+  * When a soldier makes an attack, they will add a random number between -5 to +5 to the base stat and wait that long before making another attack

-  * Unlike WarCry the Berserk effect reduces the recovery time between attacks to 25% of the default.
+  * If a unit is berserk, the stat is reduced to 25% of it's original value

-  * WarCry's impact is variable but can theoretically reduce the time between attacks to significantly below the Berserk value.
+  * Warcry can reduce the stat by between 40% to 100% depending on how long the warcry is allowed to charge up
-  * The attack rate modifier for these bonuses just reduce the time between animations, the animations themselves play at the normal rate, they're just triggered more often.
+  * After starting a unit's warcry ability, they will begin to taunt and a counter will begin to increment in the background
+  * If a unit is attacked, ordered to move, or otherwise have their taunting interrupted, the counter will remain frozen at wherever it was
+  * After 2.8 seconds of charging the attack rate bonus will become active at a 40% reduction in the base stat
+  * Between 2.8 seconds and 7 seconds the bonus will ramp up to 100%, and will remained capped there.
+Any additional charge time will have no effect
+  * After 40 seconds the effects of warcry will end immediately

 ### Battle Difficulty Bonuses

-When playing on different difficulty settings for battles your units get the following morale modifiers.
+When playing on different difficulty settings for battles your units get the following additional chance to hit when attacking another unit

 ```
 Easy:    +6